compose-x/ecs_composex/docs/syntax/composex/appmesh.rst

 Routers as mentioned in the module description, are here to allow developers to define how packets should be routed from one place to another.

-For TCP ones, one can only really set timeout settings, in addition to TLS etc. However for http, http2 and gRPC it allows you to define further more rules.
+For TCP ones, one can only really set timeout settings, in addition to TLS etc. However for Http, Http2 and gRPC it allows you to define further more rules.
 The example below shows how a request to the router on path **/** it should send requests with the POST method to app02, but requests with the GET method to app01.